-Despite the large population and the active and growing business community, the cost of living in Dallas is rated as 12.5 percent lower than the U.S. average, making the city an attractive relocation target for businesses, and for professionals in search of promising career options.
+Despite the large population and the active and growing business community, the cost of living in Dallas is rated as 6.3 higher than the U.S. average, making the city an attractive relocation target for businesses, and for professionals in search of promising career options.

 Many hedge fund analysts place Dallas as having the third-largest density of hedge fund management companies in the nation, after New York and San Francisco.
 Dallas is the regional capital for hedge fund management firms, hosting between 120 and 150 of the 200 hedge fund firms registered in the state of Texas, with 40 percent of these firms recently valued between $25 million to $250 million.
 Hedge fund jobs in Dallas can be found with investment companies such as Carlson Capital, HBK Capital Management, and Munsch Hardt.

 Located on what has been described as the best seaport in the world for both shipping and tourism, the city of San Francisco, California is a busy and bustling nerve center for business, commerce, and finance on the American West Coast.
 With a population of over seven million people and a breathtaking variety of cultural institutions and entertainments, this city offers a high average standard of living and an engaging cosmopolitan environment that complements a thriving business community.

 Iconic buildings such as the Transamerica Pyramid and 101 California Street mark the Financial District, or “FiDi”, and Montgomery Street, which runs through this neighborhood, is known as the “Wall Street of the West.”